RexDjere/RCCG-Destiny-Chapel-Men-s-Fellowship-Bylaws/Section04.md

 - $100 bereavement gift upon the death of a parent.

 **Note:** Any member who is not current on his dues loses all privileges stated above until he is current.

+Members are expected to show solidarity with the Men's Fellowship, and attend as may Men's Fellowship functions as possible.